Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 mathjax: true
 ---

-When you alias a table, you give it a little nickname that you can use for reference (within the scope of the query).
+When you alias a table, you give it a _little nickname_ that you can reference from within the query.

-This can be handy for denoting which table your fields come from, for instance.
-And it is definitely useful for implementing `JOINS`.
+For instance, this can be handy for denoting which table your fields come from.
+And it is definitely useful for `JOIN` predicates.

 ```sql
 SELECT